joshcullen/bayesmove/cran-comments.md

 * checking checking CRAN incoming feasiblity ...
 NOTE
   Maintainer: 'Joshua Cullen <joshcullen10@gmail.com>'

-  New submission
+This is my second submission of the 'bayesmove' package to CRAN.

-  Possibly mis-spelled words in DESCRIPTION:
+## Summary of updates in v0.2.0

-    biologging (14:71)
+* Added new functions to run an additional model
-    pre (15:76)
+* Updated some existing functions to be compatible with updates to functions in `furrr` package

-  This is my first submission of the 'bayesmove' package to CRAN.
-Both 'biologging' and 'prep' are spelled correctly within the Description section of the DESCRIPTION file.
-The words 'biologging' and 'pre' are also saved within WORDLIST.
+* Add Shiny app as a function to assist with data exploration

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.